On the heterogeneous spread of COVID-19 in Chile: Results and discussion

 Due to the importance of establishing containment measures as soon as possible to avoid an excessive spread of the virus, the first three epidemiological periods were chosen to evaluate immediate quarantine (I) and non-imposition of measures (II and III) scenarios.

 It is observed that in the scenario I the number of active infected cases reaches a peak of approximately 1500 (Figure \ref{fig:efMedidas}, C) cases, 30 days after the first reported case.
-The spreading rate ($\beta$) associated with this scenario corresponds to 0.01, registered in the VII epidemiological period in which the metropolitan region was in total quarantine.
+The spreading rate ($\beta$) (Table \ref{tab:betas}) associated with this scenario corresponds to \Rii{0.05}, registered in the VII epidemiological period in which the metropolitan region was in total quarantine.
 On the other hand, in scenarios II and III active infections peak over a million cases between days 150 - 200 (Figure \ref{fig:efMedidas}, B).
-Scenario III the one that presents a higher number of infections due mainly to two factors: The number of active infected cases at the beginning of the period and the spreading rate.
+Scenario III \Ri{is} the one that presents a higher number of infections due mainly to two factors: the number of active infected cases at the beginning of the period and the spreading rate.
 In both factors, the values are higher in the third period than in the second.
-In addition to the spreading rate ($\beta$) in the third period being 0.12, while in the second period it is 0.05, a higher initial number of actively infected would facilitate the spread of the virus in the presence of a high spreading rate, explaining the behavior of the scenario II and III curves.
+In addition to the spreading rate ($\beta$) (Table \ref{tab:betas}) in the third period being \Rii{0.29}, while in the second period it is \Rii{0.14}, a higher initial number of actively infected would facilitate the spread of the virus in the presence of a high spreading rate, explaining the behavior of the scenario II and III curves.

-Using the same strategy, different future scenarios are analyzed based on the degree of confinement in each region of the country in the future.
-On July 19th, the Government of Chile announced the beginning of the "Step by Step" plan to reduce the established social distancing measures gradually.
-This plan involved the gradual opening in the different communes of the country based on the contagion rate present in each one, the percentage of occupancy of ICU (intensive care unit) beds in hospitals, and the rate of PCR test positivity, among others.
+Using the same strategy, \Ri{we analyzed} different future scenarios based on the \Ri{projected restrictions for} each region.
+On July 19th, the Government of Chile announced the beginning of the "Step by Step" plan to \Ri{lift the current social} distancing measures gradually.
+This plan involved the gradual opening in the different \Ri{districts and regions} of the country based on the contagion rate present in each one, the percentage of occupancy of ICU (intensive care unit) beds in hospitals, and the rate of PCR test positivity, among others.
 The steps are:

 \begin{enumerate} \item Quarantine: People cannot leave their homes. \item Transition: People is allowed to leave the house with restrictions, only on weekdays. \item Preparation: Individuals are free to move, but group gatherings are not permitted. \item Initial Opening: Group gatherings are permitted, with a restricted number of people. \item Advanced Opening: free group gatherings are permitted. \end{enumerate}